 What is the native app?

-We deal with this Native App type of application every day.
+We deal with this native app type of application every day.
 Unlike PWA, this type of app is developed and run on a specific mobile OS, providing enhanced performance and a broader scope of features.
 Most apps that users download from Google Play or Apple App Store are native solutions.

 Native apps can use all the features on the device, including the contact list, camera, GPS, compass, accelerometer, etc. Also available are gestures, as well as notifications, and offline capabilities.
 Nevertheless, many businesses prefer PWAs.
 So, let's see the pros and cons of using Native Applications.